Code-Institute-Submissions/21-The-Card-Game/README.md

 * Closes the game outcome window.
 * Clicking outside the modal window closes the modal window and resets the game.

+## Game Outcome Testing:

+Each time a game ends a game outcome is communicated to the user via a modal window.
+These game outcomes were tested numerous times to ensure the correct game outcome is displayed each time.
+There are a total of 7 possible game out comes:

+1. Player gets 21 and wins.
+2. Dealer gets 21 and wins.
+3. Player goes over 21 (bust) and loses.
+4. Dealer goes bust and player wins.
+5. Player beats dealer score without going over 21 and wins.
+6. Dealer beats player score without going over 21 and player loses.
+7. Player score and dealer score are equal – it’s a draw.

 ## Device testing: